Smells Like Delish

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-1. Preheat your oven to 350 F. Spray a 9x13 cake pan with non stick spray.
-Set aside for later.
+1. Preheat your oven to 350°F. Spray a 9x13 cake pan with nonstick spray.
+Set aside.

 dry flour, sugar, salt, and baking soda in a bowl, with eggs and oil nearby.

-1. In a large mixing bowl combine the flour, sugar, baking powder, and the salt.
+1. In a large mixing bowl, whisk together the flour, sugar, baking soda, and salt.

 vanilla cake batter mixed in a bowl.

-1. Add the eggs, oil, vanilla, and the can of crushed pineapple.
-Be sure to include the juice.
-Mix well.
+1. Add the eggs, oil, vanilla, and crushed pineapple with the juice.
+Mix until just combined.

-1. Pour cake batter into the prepared 9x13 cake pan.
-Bake for 35 - 40 minutes or until a toothpick inserted in the center of the cake comes out clean.
+1. Bake for 35 to 40 minutes, or until a toothpick inserted in the center comes out clean.

-• Add the eggs, oil, vanilla extract, and the pineapple and mix well for 2 minutes.
+• Add the eggs, oil, vanilla, and crushed pineapple with the juice.
+Mix for about 2 minutes.

-• Pour into the prepared pan, and bake for 35 - 40 minutes, or until a toothpick comes out clean.
+• Pour into the prepared pan and bake for 35 to 40 minutes, or until a toothpick comes out clean.

 brown sugar, butter, cream in saucepan.